Simple notifications with React

 update the state.

-For the onFinish
+For the onFinish and action properties

 we always want to have some method present, and we know that we